sjml/beschi/README.md

 #  to have to help avoid clashes
 namespace = "AppMessages"

+# The size types specify what kind of number to
+#  use when recording the length of lists and
+#  strings.
+If not specified, they both default
+#  to uint32 (four bytes).
+list_size_type = "uint16"
+string_size_type = "byte"

 # Messages are defined by a name and their data
 #  members.
 This will become a class or struct in
 #  the target languages with these pieces of data